huwtl/penfold/README.md

 WORK IN PROGRESS

-Scheduling future job execution with  [RabbitMQ](http://www.rabbitmq.com/) - sort of.
-RabbitMQ wasn't designed for scheduling future job execution (although what it was designed for, it does very well).
+[RabbitMQ](http://www.rabbitmq.com/) wasn't designed for scheduling future job execution (although what it was designed for, it does very well).
 I'm hoping to utilise [Redis](http://redis.io/) in combination with RabbitMQ to achieve this.

-The rabbit-scheduler service, written in [Scala](http://www.scala-lang.org/) with [Scalatra](http://www.scalatra.org/):
+The rabbit-scheduler service, written in [Scala](http://www.scala-lang.org/):

 1) rabbit-scheduler is started on a server somewhere (runs completely independently from your own application)